jitanshuraut/Velocity-Vortex/README.md

 ## Project Features

 1. **High-Speed Trade Execution**
-  Capable of executing trades at lightning-fast speeds, leaving Python and heavyweight JavaScript
+   Capable of executing trades at lightning-fast speeds, leaving Python and heavyweight JavaScript.

 2. **Comprehensive Indicator Library**
    Includes a library of technical indicators to streamline strategy development.